isaackogan/TikTokLive/README.md

 #### Primary Features

 - Ready-to-go script included for non-programmers that has everything you need, already put together.
-- Print Messages
+- Print ANY Message
 - Print Profile Pictures, Gift Images, Custom Images
-- Text to Speech (perhaps when someone gifts?)
+- FREE Text to Speech (perhaps when someone gifts?)
-- Play custom sounds (perhaps when someone gifts?)
+- Play Sounds (perhaps when someone gifts?)
-- Built in text-to-speech
 - Support for ALL Serial, USB, and Network ESC-POS printers
 - Automatic, 1-click setup script
 - Support for MacOS, Windows, Linux
 - Video Setup Tutorial
 - Fully documented API
+- So streamlined that you can get a workable version in less than 5 lines of code.

 ### Additional Features